Octavius-Dante/Arthelais/ex_13/Readme.md

 </br></br>

-*Workaround for this will be changing the expression in XML view as shown below*
+*Workaround for this will be changing the expression in view.xml as shown below*

 ```xml